-- The service had an Automatic External Defibrillator (AED) and oxygen with adult and children's masks available on the premises and had access to the Hospital emergency team through the internal phone system.
+- The site had a defibrillator and oxygen with adult and children's masks available on the premises.
 The service did not carry medical gases such as Oxygen, or an AED in its vehicles and did not have a documented risk assessment mitigating their absence. - Emergency medicines were easily accessible and all staff knew of their location.
 All the medicines we checked were in date and stored securely. - The service had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
 The plan included emergency contact numbers for key staff and contractors.